BrechtBa/mpcpy/doc/source/quickstart.rst

 ---

 The entire MPC simulation can now be run from the above defined objects.
-Just call the :code:`mpcpy.mpc` object to start the simulation.
+Just call the :code:`mpcpy.MPC` object to start the simulation.
 Results will be returned in a dictionary.